7 Commitment Devices That Work, Ranked by Evidence (2026)

 What is the most effective commitment device?▾

-Financial stakes combined with regular check-ins are the most effective commitment device for most goals.
+Financial penalties combined with regular check-ins are the most effective commitment device for most goals.
 The financial component activates loss aversion (losses feel 2x more painful than gains), and regular check-ins prevent the 'out of sight, out of mind' problem that derails most goals.

 Ready to stop making excuses?

 FineStreak calls you daily, tracks your goals, and charges real fines when you slip.
-Join the Founding 100.
+Free for 7 days, no card.

 Discover what accountability really means, why it matters for achieving goals, and how financial stakes and daily check-ins create lasting behavior change.